trthatcher/DiscriminantAnalysis.jl/doc/index.rst

 distribution-based classifiers that make the (strong) assumption that the underlying data follows a multivariate normal distribution.
-LDA is distinct from QDA in the assumption about the class variability; LDA assumes that all classes have the same variance whereas QDA allows each class to have its own covariance matrix.
+LDA is distinct from QDA in the assumption about the class variability; LDA assumes that all classes have the same variance whereas QDA assumes each class has a unique covariance matrix.
 This results in LDA being a linear classifier and QDA being a quadratic classifier.